zoxpx/pxdocs/content/install-with-other/docker/_index.md

 ---
 title: Docker
 keywords: portworx, px-developer, px-enterprise, install, configure, container, storage, add nodes
-description: Learn how to install and configure Portworx for use with the Docker command line.
+description: Learn how to install and configure Portworx for use with Docker
 weight: 3
+series: px-other
 ---

 This section covers information on installing Portworx on docker.